StackStorm/st2docs/docs/source/development/sources.rst

 ------

 .. note::
-  For Ubuntu 16.04 you will need to source python3.6 from a suitable PPA
+  For Ubuntu 20.04 replace with python3.8 equivalents

 .. code-block:: bash